yupidevs/yupi/docs/source/tutorials/converting.rst

 Converting your data into Trajectory objects
 --------------------------------------------

 Yupi stores data using an efficient internal representation based on numpy arrays.
-If you already have some trajectory data, convert it is possible to convert it into a yupi :py:class:`~yupi.Trajectory`.
+If you already have some trajectory data, convert it is possible to convert it into a yupi :py:class:`~trajectory.Trajectory`.
 Next, we show how to create the same trajectory in different ways.

 Creating trajectories with x, y and z information
 =================================================

-When the data belongs to trajectories of dimensions within 1 and 3, it is possible to create a :py:class:`~yupi.Trajectory` by assigning each axis data directly:
+When the data belongs to trajectories of dimensions within 1 and 3, it is possible to create a :py:class:`~trajectory.Trajectory` by assigning each axis data directly:

 .. code-block:: python